sha-e-256/lego-classification-using-ml/README.md

 The 'square-cad-training-images' and 'square-real-training-images' folders contain the training images after undergoing pre-processing.

-Pre-processing is performed using dataset.py and the functions available in the smart crop library.
+Pre-processing is performed using the script 'dataset.py' and the functions available in the smart crop library.

 ### square-cad-training-images

-The 'square-cad-training-images' folder contains the cad-training-images after undergoing pre-processing.
+The 'square-cad-training-images' folder contains the images in the 'cad-training-images' folder after undergoing pre-processing.

 <kbd>
 <img src="https://user-images.githubusercontent.com/105937174/193480931-ecb74b3b-9c4d-4859-81ec-01c9895b6fca.png" width="250" height="250" />